 - And another one is a Coke can on the ground, which had the privilege to be closed up, along with Shizuku's footsteps.

 - Real Song Theme Tune: "Country Roads," in two versions.

 - Scenery Porn: Up to Eleven, even as the girls lament the loss of Ghibli Hills.

 - Shout-Out: Jiji and Totoro can both be seen, on the shelves in the fantasy dollmaker's shop, and Shizuku has a witch ornament hanging from her bookshelf (though it doesn't look like Kiki).
 The grandfather clock in Mr. Nishi's shop, has Porco Rosso emblazoned on the dial.

 - Not to mention the blimp in the panorama of Tokyo with the word "Ghibli" emblazoned on it.

 - Show Within a Show: A major subplot is Shizuku trying to write a fantasy novel, and the scenes she works on are shown on screen, just as she imagines them.

 - Slice of Life

-- Write What You Know: In-Universe: Shizuku struggles with her translation of "Country Roads"—she is a city girl, after all—and her first attempt comes out as a storm of cliches.
-Her "Concrete Roads" parody, on the other hand — "Western Tokyo, mountain Tama..." is spot on, and very funny.
-Her final version ditches the whole going back to the country motif and is instead about choosing one's road in life.
+- Write What You Know: In-Universe: Shizuku struggles with her translation of "Country Roads" — she is a city girl, after all — and her first attempt, comes out as a storm of clichés.
+Her "Concrete Roads" parody, on the other hand — "Western Tokyo, Mount Tama..." is spot on, and very funny.
+Her final version ditches the whole going back to the country motif, and is instead about choosing one's road in life.